 How to Remove Adstomy from Windows.

-Step 3: Clean any registries, created by Adstomy on your computer.
+Step 4: Clean Any registries, Created by Adstomy on Your PC.

 The usually targeted registries of Windows machines are the following: